Projeto da D-Factory tem como objetivo definir referência mundial em biorefinaria

-Lançamento da D-Factory, um projeto colaborativo de quatro anos financiado pelo Sétimo Programa-Quadro da Comissão Européia, que visa construir uma biorrefinaria com a microalga Dunaliella.
-Esta microalga servirá como matéria-prima sustentável para a criação de produtos com valor agregado.
+Lançamento do D-Factory, um projeto colaborativo de quatro anos financiado pelo Sétimo Programa-Quadro da Comissão Europeia, que visa construir uma biorrefinaria com a microalga Dunaliella.
+Esta microalga servirá como matéria-prima sustentável para a criação de produtos de valor acrescentado.

 D-Factory project aims to set biorefinery world benchmark

 The University of Greenwich is leading a €10m international project, called the ‘D-Factory,’ to build a biorefinery to develop the microalga Dunaliella as a sustainable raw material and turn every part of the alga into something useful.

 Project leader Professor Pat Harvey, from the university’s Faculty of Engineering & Science, said, “The race is on to develop a broader spectrum of compounds from algae, which can be turned into high-value products including food and medicines.
 If we can make algae biorefineries commercially viable, we will have developed a new industry founded on an environmentally-kind raw material which is also sustainable.
 The potential is huge.”